dennisgan/dapaas.github.io/documentation.md

 This function creates a new column in a dataset by applying some transformation to existing column (or columns).
 To use this function you should specify a name for a new column, define one or several columns you are going to use to obtain new value and specify a function you apply to them.
 This function can be chosen from a drop-down list, which contains some standard functions and custom utility functions.
 For your convenience these functions are grouped together based on the type of operation they perform.

-If you think that functionality ordered by standard provided functions is not enough to build your transformation, you may define custom utility functions by yourself using Clojure code (see [Defining Auxiliary Functions](#customfuns) section) or use utility functions written by other users.
+If you think that functionality ordered by standard provided functions is not enough to build your transformation, you may define custom utility functions by yourself using Clojure code (see [Defining Auxiliary Functions](#customfuns) section).

 Some of the functions may expect input parameters in addition to columns, they will operate on.
 If this is the case, you may specify such a parameter by pressing ![add parameter](/static/images/documentation/plus.png) icon and entering parameter in a field that appears.